dy/templize/README.md

 const instance = new TemplateInstance(document.querySelector('my-template'), {}, processor)
 ```

-Note also that own templize _Template Instance_ doesn't include expression processor, you'd have to do that manually:
+Note also that own templize _Template Instance_ doesn't include expression processor, you'd have to connect that manually:

 ```js
 import { TemplateInstance, processor } from 'templize'